-We work with native plant nurseries to donate trees for planting by students on school property, in public parks and on private land, as well as in the creation of mini forests.
+We work with Sagebrush native plant nursery in Oliver to provide trees for planting on school property, in public parks and on private land, as well as in the creation of mini forests.
 The trees are native to BC and are selected for their cultural importance to the Secwepemc community, based on the traditional knowledge of Secwepemc Nation Elder Dr. Mary Thomas.

-Listed here with their Secwepemc names are some of the native conifers planted by the BC Small Wetlands Association at Pleasant Valley Wetland Heritage Park in Spallumcheen, at schools in School District 83 and in Columbia Shuswap Regional District Parks.
+Listed here with their Secwepemc names are some of the native trees planted by the BC Small Wetlands Association at Pleasant Valley Wetland Heritage Park in Spallumcheen, at schools in School District 83 and in Columbia Shuswap Regional District Parks.